davidsmakerworks/activity-board/README.md

 - Python 3.6 or later
 - Pygame 1.9.6 (pygame 2 **not** recommended)

 The pre-installed version of pygame on RaspiOS is 1.9.4post1.
 If you get an error related to pygame.get_init(), you need to upgrade to pygame 1.9.6.
-To upgrade to 1.9.6, run the following command:
+To upgrade to 1.9.6, run the following command:\
 `sudo pip3 install pygame==1.9.6`

 ## Instructions
 Edit the file `activities.txt` (unless a different file is specified in configuration) with your desired activity choices.
 Use a back quote (`) to indicate a new line.
+Multiple choices for times or number of repetitions can be included using parentheses and vertical bars as shown below:

+`(10|15|20) PUSH UPS` - this will randomly become `10 PUSH UPS`, `15 PUSH UPS` or `20 PUSH UPS`\
+`JOG (2|3) LAPS` - this will randomly become `JOG 2 LAPS` or `JOG 3 LAPS`

+NOTE: Only the first set of choices (i.e. items in the first set of parentheses) will be processed.

 Edit the configuraton file (`config.json` by default) to customize the activity board.